August 23, 2005

 Honestreporting recently published another deceptive communique, Fletcher's Failure, in which they berate NBC's Martin Fletcher for not presenting a recent report "in a fair and accurate manner."
 Yet, in countering some of Fletcher's claims, Honestreporting themselves are neither fair nor accurate.

 Honestreporting starts with some creative editing.
-They print the following fragment from Fletcher's report:
+They print the following fragment in a lame attempt to show that Fletcher's article suggested that Israeli settlers were "shooting" at the IDF:

 But, the screaming, the shooting, and cursing, that’s from everyone.
 All the settlers have been screaming and shooting at the army ...Honestreporting then disingenuously states that the word 'shooting' was "Perhaps ... a typo".

 Of course it was a typo.
-It's painfully obvious to anyone who reads the entire paragraph that it was a typo.
+It's painfully obvious to anyone who reads the entire paragraph in Fletcher's report that it was a typo.
 Unfortunately, Honestreporting hides this from their readers by only showing part of the paragraph.
 The entire paragraph is:

 But, the screaming, the shooting, and cursing, that’s from everyone.
 All the settlers have been screaming and shooting at the army and the soldiers basically saying things like, “How could Jews do this to Jews,” and “You’re animals, you’re not worthy to wear the uniform.”NBC has since corrected their typo.